dart-lang/setup-dart/README.md

 ## Testing older Dart SDKs example

-The Dart SDK continously evolves, and new features and tools are added.
+The Dart SDK continuously evolves, and new features and tools are added.
 The Dart 2.10 SDK introduced a new unified `dart` developer tool, which is what we use in the usage examples above for installing dependencies, verifying formatting, analyzing, etc. If you need to test a combination of SDKs before and after Dart